pinohu/DYNASTY/empire-bible/README.md

 ---

-## ✅ Quality Assurance
+## âœ… Quality Assurance

-- ✅ All chapters complete and comprehensive
+- âœ… All chapters complete and comprehensive
-- ✅ All cross-references verified
+- âœ… All cross-references verified
-- ✅ All templates production-ready
+- âœ… All templates production-ready
-- ✅ All legal information current (2024)
+- âœ… All legal information current (2024)
-- ✅ All procedures actionable
+- âœ… All procedures actionable
-- ✅ All examples include specific numbers
+- âœ… All examples include specific numbers

 ---